 I’ve written extensively about living below your means.
 It’s difficult to save if you’re spending more than you’re making.
+However, looking for ways to earn passively can help you expedite the process.
 So if you can grow a business, for example, to produce $500,000 a year in profits, and you can save $250,000 of that every year (not including taxes of course), then you’re well on your way towards becoming a decamillionaire.

 4. You Need Excellent, Compounded Rates of Return

 In the example above, if the business owner can manage to save $250,000 a year in profits and earn an 8% rate of return, in 10 years they’ll have $4,744,000.